tylercamp/palcalc/README.md

   - Distributes path-solving work across all available CPU cores
 - Save Inspector
   - Lists all pal containers (palbox, viewing cages, etc.)
-  - Inspect pals to see IVs and traits
+  - Inspect pals to see IVs and passives
-  - Search for specific pals and/or pals with specific traits
+  - Search for specific pals and/or pals with specific passives
 - Multiple languages
-  - Supports all languages in Palworld, pal and trait names imported from game files
+  - Supports all languages in Palworld, pal and passives names imported from game files
   - Translations for in-app text [can be added](./PalCalc.UI/Localization/README.md)

 _See [here](./PalCalc.Solver/) for an overview of the full solver process._